 I then cover the basics of the English test: punctuation, agreement, transitions, spelling, organization, focus, and other conventions.
 I then stress that we have already prepped for this test!
 Writing and applying feedback is the best practice for the English portion.

 After I’ve connected the ideas of the test prep and prior knowledge, I encourage students.
 I want them to take ownership.
 I ask them to find something achievable, whether that is understanding comma rules or confusing words.
 Sometimes the goals are small, and other times I have students who strive for a 36 on the test.
 I know that each student will have an individual goal, and that is ok.
+I reassure them that what we have been doing all year – in fact every year! – has prepared them for this test.

 Practice key concepts.